CloudLabsAI-Azure/Microsoft-Nerdio-Training-Lab/Hands-on lab/04-create-custom-domain.md

 ## Exercise 1: Create Custom Domain **(Read Only)**

->**NOTE**: This is a **Read-Only** exercise, Do not perform these steps.
+>**NOTE**: This is a **Read-Only** exercise, do not perform these steps.
 Please go through the lab guide to understand the implementation of adding custom domains.

 1. On the **Azure portal** search for **Resource groups** in the search bar ***(1)*** and select **Resource groups** ***(2)*** from the suggestions.